Duchy of Nassau: Elections for the Erfurt Parliament

 Although the political movements had passed their peak, there was even so an electoral campaign for the positions.
 Constitutionalists, the government and the Nassauische Allgemeine all sought a high voter turnout in the hope that this would add legitimacy to the Prussian plans for a monarchist Germany.
-The so-called Gotha Post-Parliament, an informal successor of the Frankfurt Parliament, came decisively under the influence of Max van Gagern.
+The so-called Gotha Post-Parliament, an informal successor of the Frankfurt Parliament, came decisively under the influence of Max von Gagern.
 August Hergenhahn also participated in that Post-Parliament in June 1849.
 On 16 December, the constitutional monarchists organised a large electoral assembly in Wiesbaden, at which nominations took place.
 By contrast, the democrats tried to ensure a low voter turnout and sought the implementation of the Frankfurt Constitution.
 In June 1849, the organised people's assemblies all over Nassau for this purpose.
 The largest assembly, with around 500 participants, took place on 10 June in Idstein and formulated ten demands, including the withdrawal of Nassau troops from Baden, Schleswig-Holstein, and the Palatinate, where they were stationed as representatives of the German Federation to prevent revolutionary movements.
 Beyond that, they wanted the reconstitution of a German parliament with full powers.
 The Catholic political societies had already disappeared by this point.
 The church itself made no effort to influence the election.

 Preparation for elections to the Erfurt Parliament began in December 1849.
 On 20 January 1850, the initial election of the electoral college took place in Nassau.
 Due to the higher voting age, the number of voters participating was a bit lower than in 1848.
 The turnout varied between 1% and 20%.
 Only two districts had a turnout of more than 60%.
 In some places, the only participants were the polling officials themselves.
 In at least 27 of the 132 electoral districts, the vote could not take place at all because of low turnout and had to be rescheduled for 27 January.
 The men chosen to be members of the electoral colleges were all civil servants.
 In the following days, the constitutional monarchists nominated candidates to be elected as representative.
 On 31 January, the electoral colleges chose Carl Wirth, a local official in Selters, Max von Gagern, August Hergenhahn and the Duke's brother-in-law Hermann, Prince of Wied as Nassau's deputies to the Erfurt Parliament.
 Although a nobleman, the Prince of Wied was the most liberal of the elected representatives.